 4. Please save the manuscript and the title page as a .doc or .docx file.
 Note that other formats are not accepted.
 The files are to be emailed to email@example.com.
-The manuscript will then be given a unique manuscript number and undergo an initial review to ensure that is fits the scope of our journal and adheres to the formal requirements.
+The manuscript will then be given a unique manuscript number and undergo an initial review to ensure that it fits the scope of our journal and adheres to the formal requirements.

-5. If deemed appropriate for the journal, two or more independent reviewers will be recruited.
-Their assessments will be critically analysed by the designated editor (‘managing editor’), who will make a decision concerning the manuscript.
+5. If the manuscript is deemed appropriate for the journal, two or more independent reviewers will be recruited.
+Their assessments will be critically analysed by the designated editor (‘handling editor’), who will make a decision concerning the manuscript.
 The decision will be one of the following:

 All revised submissions are to be submitted via firstname.lastname@example.org.
-In the case of manuscripts for which major revisions are required, the managing editor will decide if the resubmitted manuscript is to be rejected or accepted.
-In some cases, however, the editor may require some further and minor revisions before a final decision is made.
+In the case of manuscripts for which major revisions are required, the handling editor may send the resubmitted manuscript to the original reviewers for further review before a decision is made.

 Preparation for Publication

-If a manuscript is accepted pending major or minor revisions, the author/s must revise it so that it adheres to the style guidelines outlined below (see Vol. 1, Issue 1 as a guide).
-Please note that JPHE does not offer proof-reading; proof-reading is therefore the responsibility of the author.
+If a manuscript is accepted pending major or minor revisions, the author/s must revise it so that it adheres to the style guidelines outlined below.
+Please note that JPHE does not offer proof-reading; proof-reading is therefore the responsibility of the author/s.